The Ultimate Burrata Board (Two Ways)

 Large Burrata & Stone Fruit Spread

-How to Build the Ultimate Burrata Board:
+How to Build a Burrata Board

 • Start by prepping your produce.